 - Ensure that the lighting is appropriate throughout the warehouse.
 Safely placing a pallet in a tight space with a forklift is difficult, as is.
 The risk of accident and product damage increases if this is done under insufficient lighting.

 - Lastly, keep the workshop floor clean and tidy.
 Do not leave shrink-wrap on the floor or purchase brittle wooden pallets only to find that your warehouse floor is cluttered with pieces of wood.
-Ensure that all tools and equipment storing areas are clearly marked.
+Ensure that all tools and equipment storing areas are carked.
 Hang clear and informative signs and visual aids to help the employees operate more efficiently.
 This is important to avoid unnecessary forklift maneuvering and associated accidents.

-- Keep a Check on the Weight Limits
+Keep a Check on the Weight Limits

 Collapsed shelves and tipping forklifts are among the most common causes of warehouse inventory damage.
 Hence it is important to know the weight limits of your shelving and packing areas to reduce product damage and injuries.
-Make use of the right weighing equipment such as warehouse scales, industrial scales, or floor weighing scale to keep a check on the weight limits and avoid related accidents as well as stock losses.
+Make use of the right weighing equipment such as warehouse scales, industrial scales, or floor weighing scales to keep a check on the weight limits and avoid related accidents as well as stock losses.
 Strictly follow the recommended limits to ensure safety with the help of correct weighing equipment.

-- Invest in Appropriate Safety Equipment
+Invest in Appropriate Safety Equipment To Avoid Stock Damage

 Safety equipment is extremely critical for every type and size of the warehouse.
 A lot of injuries and product damage incidents can be avoided with appropriate safety equipment.

 Also, certain steps such as using the right tools, working smarter rather than faster, streamlining and continually improving operational processes, etc. can greatly reduce incidents of product damage.
-These tips will help you not only avoid stock losses but also maximize productivity through optimal usage of valuable resources.
+These tips will help you not only avoid stock losses but also maximize productivity through the optimal usage of valuable resources.

 Author Bio:

 Kevin Hill heads the marketing efforts for scales offered by Quality Scales Unlimited in Byron, CA. Besides his day job, he loves to write about the different types of scales and their importance in various industries.
-He also writes about how to care for and get optimised performance from different scales in different situations.
-He enjoys spending time with family and going on camping trips.
+He also writes about how to care for and get optimized performance from different scales in different situations.
+He enjoys spending time with his family and going on camping trips.